Amon Gordon

-Amon Gordon (born October 13, 1981) is a former American football defensive end of the National Football League.
-He was drafted by the Cleveland Browns in the fourth round of the 2004 NFL Draft.
-He played college football at Stanford.
+Amon Gordon (born October 13, 1981) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He was selected by the Cleveland Browns in the fourth round of the 2004 NFL draft.
+He played college football for the Stanford Cardinal.

-Gordon has also been a member of the Denver Broncos, Baltimore Ravens, Tennessee Titans, Philadelphia Eagles, New England Patriots, and Seattle Seahawks.
+Gordon was also a member of the Denver Broncos, Baltimore Ravens, Tennessee Titans, Philadelphia Eagles, New England Patriots, Seattle Seahawks, Houston Texans and Kansas City Chiefs.

-Early years
+Early life

-Gordon attended Oak Harbor High School in Washington state where he was the only Freshman on the varsity football and basketball teams.
+Gordon attended Oak Harbor High School in Washington state, where he was the only Freshman on the varsity football and basketball teams.
 After his freshman year, Gordon transferred to Mariner High School, in Everett, Washington and played football there as a sophomore and junior.
-As a senior, he transferred to Mira Mesa Senior High School in San Diego California, where he played running back and defense.
+As a senior, he transferred to Mira Mesa Senior High School in San Diego, California, where he played running back and defense.
 He was named first-team all-state and league offensive MVP.

 College career

-Gordon played college football at Stanford where he redshirted in his freshman season in 2000.
+Gordon played college football at Stanford University, where he redshirted in his freshman season in 2000.
 As a redshirt freshman in 2001, Gordon played defensive end and inside linebacker.
 In 2002, as a starter, Gordon had four sacks and two fumble recoveries.
 Gordon moved to defensive tackle for his final season in 2003, and finished his college career with 35 games (18 starts), 71 tackles, and seven sacks.

 Professional career

 Cleveland Browns

-Gordon was selected by the Cleveland Browns in the 4th round (161st overall) in the 2004 NFL Draft.
+Gordon was selected by the Cleveland Browns in the fourth round (161st overall) in the 2004 NFL draft.
 In his rookie season, he played in six games and posted ten tackles.
 His second season with the Browns was ended by a knee injury that ruled him out for the entire year.